 Try this recipe out with your little ones–it just may become a new family favorite.
 And you’ll enjoy a break from the what’s-for-dinner-battle.

 Here’s what you need:

-- 6-8 yellow squash (the ones shaped like zucchini)
+6-8 yellow squashes (the ones shaped like zucchini)